act65/masters-thesis/notes/markdown/emergent-language.md

+> How is the structure of an agent’s environment reflected in the ‘grammar’ of its actions?

 Action space gets abstracted into more 'meaningful' concepts.
 But is influenced by the interaction with the model and the reward.